 We are Here for You:

-We know that billing and insurance can be complicated, if you have any questions about your insurance or about how the billing process works, please contact us – (425) 224-4490.
+We know that insurance can be complicated, if you have any questions about your insurance works, please contact us – (425) 224-4490.

 So we can efficiently serve you, please mention if you are an existing patient and have billing questions or if you are a new patient looking to better understand your benefits.